rclone/rclone/MANUAL.md

 then it's a stable release so you won't need the `--beta` flag.
 Beta releases have an additional information similar to `v1.54.0-beta.5111.06f1c0c61`.
-(if you are a developer and use a locally built rclone, the version number will end with `-DEV`, you will have to rebuild it as it obvisously can't be distributed).
+(if you are a developer and use a locally built rclone, the version number will end with `-DEV`, you will have to rebuild it as it obviously can't be distributed).

 If you previously installed rclone via a package manager, the package may